cyberomin/cyberomin.github.io/_posts/2017-05-29-terraform-introduction.md

 {% endhighlight %}
 *Code VII*

-The declaration in Code VII tells Terraform to print the IPV4 address of our droplet to the console.
-So far, we have been able to create a Digital Ocean droplet, which is good, but the problem now is that we can’t ssh into our newly minted machine, which is a major issue and will definitely pose a problem for us as we go.
+The declaration in *Code VII* tells Terraform to print the IPV4 address of our droplet to the console.

+So far, we have been able to create a Digital Ocean droplet, which is good, but the problem now is that we can’t ssh into our newly minted machine, which is a major issue and will definitely pose a problem for us as we go on.
 To fix this issue, we will need to add our SSH public key to our droplet.
-Terraform provides us with an SSH resource aptly named `digital ocean_ssh_key`.
+Terraform provides us with an SSH resource aptly named `digitalocean_ssh_key`.
 To use this resource we declare it as below:

 {% highlight javascript %}
 resource "digitalocean_ssh_key" "default" {